Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Introduction

-The OT-regularized-divergence neighborhoods are qualitatively different from both $f$-divergence and Wasserstein neighborhoods, as they allow for a combination of probability-mass transport and redistribution when forming the perturbed distributions, $Q$.
-This allows for the support of $Q$ to be strictly larger than that of $P_n$ (as in Wasserstein DRO) and also for the probability of widely separated modes to be re-weighted, something that is not possible with Wasserstein neighborhoods.
-When used as a tool for enhancing adversarial robustness, we call \eqref{eq:DRO_Dc} the $ARMOR_D$ methods, standing for \textbf{A}dversarially \textbf{R}obust Deep Learning \textbf{M}odels with \textbf{O}ptimal-Transport-\textbf{R}egularized \textbf{D}ivergences.
+The OT-regularized-divergence neighborhoods are qualitatively different from both $f$-divergence and optimal-transport neighborhoods, as they allow for a combination of probability-mass transport and redistribution when forming the perturbed distributions, $Q$.
+This allows for the support of $Q$ to differ from that of $P_n$ (as in \cite{bui_UDR_2022unified}) and also for the probability of widely separated modes to be re-weighted, something that is not possible with pure optimal-transport neighborhoods.

+When viewed as tools for adversarial training, we call \eqref{eq:DRO_Dc} the $ARMOR_D$ methods, standing for \textbf{A}dversarially \textbf{R}obust \textbf{M}odels with \textbf{O}ptimal-Transport-\textbf{R}egularized \textbf{D}ivergences.
+We note that one retains the freedom to choose the loss function in \eqref{eq:DRO_Dc}, with the options in \eqref{eq:PGD_T_M_losses} leading to the $ARMOR_D-PGD$, $ARMOR_D-TRADES$, and $ARMOR_D-MART$ methods.
+Furthermore, by an appropriate choice of OT cost, one obtains $ARMOR_D-UDR$ variants of these methods.

-In Section \ref{sec:formal_derivation} we show how \eqref{eq:DRO_Dc} can be converted into a computationally tractable form as well as list a number of properties of the OT-regularized divergences, thus demonstrating that they are well-behaved mathematical objects; precise statements and proofs are found in Appendix \ref{app:proofs}.
-In Section \ref{sec:experiments} we test the $ARMOR_D$ methods on a pair of adversarial robustness problems, applying it to MNIST digit and malware classification.
-We find the proposed method outperforms existing adversarial training methods, e.g., it obtains the robustified accuracy of 98.29\% against $FGSM$ and 98.18\% against $PGD^{40}$ on the MNIST dataset, reducing the error rate by more than $19.7\%$ and $37.2\%$ respectively compared to prior methods.
-In malware detection, $ARMOR_D$ improves the robustified accuracy under $rFGSM^{50}$ attack compared to the previous best-performing adversarial training methods by $37.0\%$ while lowering false negative and false positive rates by $51.1\%$ and $57.53\%$, respectively.
+In Section \ref{sec:formal_derivation}, we show that, for a general choice of loss function and OT cost and for appropriate choices of $D$, the DRO problem \eqref{eq:DRO_Dc} can be converted into a computationally tractable optimization problem; in particular, we find that the inclusion of the information divergence $D$ adds only slightly to the computational cost, as compared to pure OT-based methods.
+In Section \ref{sec:reweighting} we provide a formal solution in the case $D=D_f$, thereby clarifying the manner in which our method combines optimal transport and adversarial re-weighting.
+In Section \ref{sec:properties} we list a number of properties of the OT-regularized divergences, thus demonstrating that they are well-behaved mathematical objects; precise statements and proofs are found in Section \ref{sec:proofs}.
+In Section \ref{sec:experiments} we empirically evaluate the $ARMOR_D$ methods on CIFAR-10 and CIFAR-100 image classification, where we find it offers significant performance gains.

+{ In sum, we find the proposed $ARMOR_D$ methods to be promising tools for addressing the persistent and pressing threat that adversarial attacks present to real-world AI systems \cite{survey,adversarial_IEEEaccess,carlini_1}.
+The $ARMOR_D$ framework is sufficiently flexible to be layered onto other methods, as demonstrated in the examples in Section \ref{sec:experiments}, with little added computational cost.
+Moreover, our general DRO framework \eqref{eq:DRO_Dc} can be applied to any stochastic optimization problem, including (but not limited to) the deep-learning classification problems considered below.}